Equity Definition: Understanding the Difference Between Equity and Equality

 About United Way of the National Capital Area

-United Way of the National Capital Area improves the health, education and economic opportunity of every person in the National Capital community.
-United Way NCA has been improving lives by creating measurable impact in the District of Columbia, Northern Virginia, and Montgomery and Prince George’s counties for more than 45 years.
-In 2020, United Way NCA was among 384 organizations across the United States to receive a generous transformational investment from novelist and venture philanthropist, MacKenzie Scott.
+United Way of the National Capital Area improves the health, education, and economic opportunity of every person in the National Capital community, aligning with the equity definition to ensure resources are distributed based on individual needs.
+For more than 45 years, United Way NCA has been creating measurable impact across the District of Columbia, Northern Virginia, and Montgomery and Prince George’s counties.
+In 2020, United Way NCA was among 384 organizations across the United States to receive a generous transformational investment from novelist and venture philanthropist MacKenzie Scott.
 For more information about United Way of the National Capital Area and our work, visit to learn about us or go to unitedwaynca.org.

 united way nca logo